16 Data Analyst Skills Employers Love to See

 Attention to detail

 In many ways, a data analyst’s job is similar to searching for a needle in a haystack.
 Data analysts must be able to notice the small clues that point toward a larger message that’s hiding in a group of data.
-“The actual task of reporting and gathering data can be tedious and hard to read, so drawing meaningful conclusions from that data is a skill that can always be improved,” Petermeyer says.
+“The actual task of reporting and gathering data can be tedious and hard to read, so drawing meaningful conclusions from that data is a skill that can always be improved,” says Lauren Petermeyer, manager of digital strategy and planning at 301 Digital Media.

 Attention to detail also comes in handy when data analysts build the processes that efficiently capture and sort data.
 A small error in a single line of code can throw the entire workflow awry.
 Data analysts should always be on the lookout for tiny mistakes that can lead to larger problems in the system.